ngocuong0105/dendron-wiki/vault/math.Oxford.Prelims.Statistics.md

 **Sample mean** and **Sample variance**, **sample standard deviation**

 Denominator in sample variance is $n-1$, so that the sample variance will be what is called an **unbiased** estimator of the population variance.
-If we divide by $n$ our sample variance would be underestimating the TRUE variance on average.
+If we divide by $n$ our sample variance would be underestimating the TRUE variance on average. **We need to divide by the degrees of freedom, not the number of samples!** [stack](https://stats.stackexchange.com/questions/406327/degrees-of-freedom-in-sample-variance)
 _
 Given observations $x_1,...,x_n$ we can compute the observed values $x$ and $s^2$ .